maniaplanet/documentation/creation/title/index.md

 Description of the [ManiaPlanetTitle.xml](xml_description.html) file format.

 ## Where?
-On the main menu with the stations, move up to the titles list by pressing page up, or dragging the stations down.
+In the main menu with the stations, in the "options" tab, Click on "Edit packs".
-Then click on the little "+" on the bottom
-And click on titles.

 In the title menu, you can either "**create a new pack**", or update an existing one by clicking on it's name.
 (when you edit an existing one, the people that already unlocked a previous version by paying you planets will not have to do it again for the update)